Homegateway/SmartDeviceTemplate/README.md

-# RWD050
+# Smart Device Template

-Repository for the Smart Home Device Template (SDT).
+Repository for the Smart Device Template (SDT).

 Note that this project runs under Apache 2.0 license.
 Read the [LICENSE](LICENSE) in this repository, or refer to [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)